osmosis-labs/osmosis/tests/e2e/README.md

     Currently, there exist the following components:

     - Base logic
         - This is the most basic type of setup where a single chain is created
         - It simply spins up the desired number of validators on a chain.
     - IBC testing
         - 2 chains are created connected by Hermes relayer
         - Upgrade Testing
         - 2 chains of the older Osmosis version are created, and connected by Hermes relayer
+    - Upgrade testing
         - CLI commands are run to create an upgrade proposal and approve it
         - Old version containers are stopped and the upgrade binary is added
         - Current branch Osmosis version is spun up to continue with testing
     - State Sync Testing (WIP)
         - An additional full node is created after a chain has started.
-    This node is meant to state sync with the rest of the system.
+        - This node is meant to state sync with the rest of the system.

     This is done in `configurer/setup_runner.go` via function decorator design pattern where we chain the desired setup components during configurer creation.